niek95/Data_project/README.md

 Data set to be used: [https://www.kaggle.com/adamschroeder/crimes-new-york-city](https://www.kaggle.com/adamschroeder/crimes-new-york-city)
 Depending on the implementation of multiple years, the original dataset from New York City itself can also be used: [https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i)

+* The d3.js library will be used extensively, as it contains a lot of useful tools for data visualization.
+* Datamap.js will be used for the initial visualization, the map of New York City
+* Topojson will be used for the datamap

 The city of New York already offers an extensive visualization tool for this dataset, where most of the variables can be plotted against each other.
 Both a map and a timeline could be useful additions to these visualizations.

+The hardest part will probably be transforming the dataset into a usable format.
+It contains more than 6.5 million datapoints.